greenpress/greenpress/README.md

 // In case you have separated MongoDB instance on your local machine:
 $ npm run dev

-// In case you don't:
+// In case you don't (will run MongoDB using Docker):
 $ npm run dev --x=all
 ```